FDataLab/LLMQuantizationSurvey/README.md

-# Post-Training Quantization for Large Language Models: A Comprehensive Survey
+# Post-Training Quantization for Large Language Models: A Survey

 Methods, component sensitivity, calibration, and deployment